d2s/knowledge/javascript/README.md

 ## Quality improvement

 - [JavaScript Standard Style](http://standardjs.com/)
-  - _No decisions to make.
+  - _“No decisions to make.
 No .eslintrc, .jshintrc, or .jscsrc files to manage.
-It just works._
+It just works.”_
   - _This module saves you (and others!) time in two ways:_
     - _No configuration.
 The easiest way to enforce consistent style in your project.
 Just drop it in._
     - _Catch style errors before they're submitted in PRs.
 Saves precious code review time by eliminating back-and-forth between maintainer and contributor._